aarsonline/aarsonline.github.io/class1/cys/README.md

 Both cytosolic and mitochondrial forms of CysRS catalyze the post-translational formation of cysteine hydropersulfides (CysS–(S)n–H formation), which may function as antioxidants, redox signaling intermediates, and metal ligands (Akaike et al., 2017).

 Human CysRS binds Toll-like receptor 2 via its UNE-C1 domain and can activate the immune response (Cho et al., 2020).
 The UNE-C1 domain is currently being explored as an immunoadjuvant to boost anti-tumor immunity (Cho et al., 2020).
 This pro-inflammatory function of CysRS has also been explored in Alzheimer's disease, where it drives neuro-inflammation (Qi et al., 2024).

-A splice variant of human CysRS interacts with EF-1γ (Kim et al., 2000).
-Human CysRS activates AMP‐activated protein kinase (AMPK) upon cysteine starvation (Yuan et al., 2021).
+Human CysRS also activates AMP‐activated protein kinase (AMPK) upon cysteine starvation (Yuan et al., 2021).

+Kim et al., 2000 showed that the GST-like splice variant reduced aminoacylation activity, but enabled the interaction between CysRS with the translation elongation factor-1γ (eEF1γ).

 ## Clinical significance